QubesOS/qubesos.github.io/README.md

 Your support counts!
 --------------------

-Qubes OS is free and open-source software.
+Qubes OS is a free and open-source software.
 If you rely on Qubes for secure computing in your work or personal life, or see the value in our efforts, please consider making a [donation](https://www.qubes-os.org/donate/) today.